hickeyma/granite-io-examples/reasoning_example.md

-# Granite 3.2 Reasoning Example
+# Granite 3.2 Reasoning

 Granite 3.2 provided new capability like Thinking or reasoning. <TODO: add to>

-## Prompt the model
+## Reasoning Example

-Lets start with sample code snippet below to ask `Granite 3.2 8b` model the following question `Find the fastest way for a seller to visit all the cities in their region`:
+Lets ask `Granite 3.2 8b` model the following question `Find the fastest way for a seller to visit all the cities in their region` and then work towards how to ask how it reasoned or thought about its answer.

+### Prompt the model

+Lets start with a simple sample code snippet below :

 ```py
 import openai